bhaskarvgurram/Card-Game/README.md

 A web app for people with OCD.

 # Getting Started
-clone the repository
+- clone the repository
-cd into the cloned directory
+- cd into the directory
-perform
+- perform
 ```
 npm run
 ```